Coast Guard Defense Attorneys

 - Death

-At Daniel Conway & Associates, we recognize the severe and lasting effects of a court-martial conviction.
+At Daniel Conway & Associates, we recognize a court-martial conviction’s severe and lasting effects.
 That is why we explore all legal avenues to build aggressive strategies for our clients.
-If you are facing a court-martial, contact our Coast Guard defense attorneys for the counsel you need.
+Contact our Coast Guard defense attorneys for the necessary counsel if you are facing a court-martial.

 The Coast Guard has stringent policies concerning drug use.
 Any Coast Guard member alleged to be involved in a drug offense can be removed from their duties, as they may present a risk to themselves, others, and the mission.